ZinuoS/treasury-auction-forecast/README.md

 # Treasury Auction Curve Forecast

 A leakage-safe machine-learning pipeline that quantifies the intraday dislocation at US Treasury auctions and forecasts its influence on the yield curve over the following 1–10 business days.
 ---

-## Thesis

-When a Treasury auction clears with a tail, the on-the-run bond dislocates from fair value, and the footprint decays with a measurable half-life — longer in stressed market regimes.
-That persistence is the signal.

----

 ## Pipeline stages